thunderrabbit/barefoot_rob/content/books/slow-down/0105-inspired-start.md

 draft: false
 ---

+I have not achieved enlightenment.
+I haven't experienced Samadi (sp)

+This book cannot get you *there*, but it can get you started.
+And you can use your mind along the way.

+"A change on one level simultaneously affects all levels."

+    Samadhi Movie, 2018 - Part 2 (It's Not What You Think)

 1. Allow easy sorting of files (by title, not date) (finished 26 April 2022)
 2. Write about perfectionism and procrastination